Foyoman/md-notes/ovatu/scribble.md

 ### - [Reports](https://secure.helpscout.net/conversation/2489486135/193096?folderId=7922220)
 - Daily reports adding different days to the total
    ![[Pasted image 20240307110844.png]]
 - When you open the sales report and tap on the **Filter** button and select the **Daily** filter option, currently 2 dates are pre-selected.
 Those are yesterday and today.
 That then shows the sales for both days.
 When you tap on the calendar to select a different date, a date range is offered.
-To only show the sales for 1 day that one date needs
+To only show the sales for 1 day that one date needs to be entered into both those date fields.
+E.g. to see sales dated 12 December you'd add that date to both date filter fields.